Treatments

 In fact, GLP-1 patches are not medicines at all.
 Medicines, such as Mounjaro weight loss injections, are tightly regulated and have to go through rigorous testing to prove they are safe and effective.
 Weight loss patches are basically supplements.
 They contain various natural extracts, like berberine, green tea, or acai berry.
 And they aren’t regulated in the UK.

-Be careful here.
+Be careful here and take "Mounjaro patches" reviews with a pinch of salt.
 Just because ingredients are ‘natural’, it doesn't mean they are better.
 Weight loss patches haven’t been clinically tested and we can’t say for sure whether they work.

 Discover Mounjaro